Product and supplier information

 Markets and customers

 Our most important markets are the Netherlands and Germany.
 In addition, we transport gas to and from other countries.
-Our customers consist mainly of shippers, traders and directly connected parties (industries, regional network operators, private network operators, foreign network operators, gas producers, operators of gas storages and operators of LNG plants).
+Our customers consist mainly of shippers, traders and directly connected parties (industries, distribution network operators, private network operators, foreign network operators, gas producers, operators of gas storage facilities and operators of LNG installations).

-The most important products and services that enable us to deliver our services are the following:
+The most important bought-in commodities that enable us to deliver our services are the following:

 - building, managing and maintaining the pipeline network and installations;

 - the supply of materials for the purposes of building, managing and maintaining the pipeline network and installations; gas, electricity and nitrogen;

 Origins of raw materials, materials, products and services